FAQ list for Fall 2009 AST 2002 Section 0004

 that I miss on that day?

-A: No, unless it's UCF-sanctioned travel.
+A: Sorry, no, unless it's UCF-sanctioned travel.

 I expect you to be in class at every class period.